Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Introduction

 Finally, we verify that our compilations reduce the amount of accumulated noise in two models.
-The first is a generic model for digital computations, where reducing the number of edges from $m$ to $m' < m$ leads to an exponentially-larger lower-bound on the circuit fidelity, $F'_0 = F_0^{m'/m}$.
-The second model considers detailed physics of dephasing decoherence in trapped ions with global interactions, which is an important noise source in previous experiments with hundreds of trapped ions \cite{bohnet2016quantum}.
+The first is a generic model for digital computations, where reducing the number of edges from $m$ to $m' < m$ leads to an exponentially larger lower bound on the circuit fidelity, $F'_0 = F_0^{m'/m}$.
+The second model considers the detailed physics of dephasing decoherence in trapped ions with global interactions, which is an important noise source in previous experiments with hundreds of trapped ions \cite{bohnet2016quantum}.
 We use a Lindbladian master equation to describe the effect of the dephasing noise, ignoring other noise sources, and derive an exact analytic expression for the expected cost in QAOA.
 The cost is exponentially suppressed with respect to the noiseless case, with an exponential prefactor that depends on the compilation time and a dephasing rate $\Gamma$.
 We analyze QAOA performance with varying $\Gamma$ for our MQLib instances and compare the expected cost in the original compilation, with decomposition, and with decomposition and sparsification.
-We find decomposition has very significant benefits on maintaining a high cost value in the presence of noise; sparsification is ineffective for this specific noise model, but we argue it would play an important role for noise sources that are not included in the present analytic treatment.
-We conclude our advanced compilation techniques are expected provide significant benefits in reducing noise on quantum computing hardware.
+We find decomposition has very significant benefits on maintaining a high-cost value in the presence of noise; sparsification is ineffective for this specific noise model, but we argue it would play an important role for noise sources that are not included in the present analytic treatment.
+We conclude our advanced compilation techniques are expected to provide significant benefits in reducing noise on quantum computing hardware, thus bridging some of the gap between classical computing and current quantum hardware for solving these problems.

-We introduce some notation and give background on Max-Cut, QAOA, and \textsc{union-of-stars} in Section \ref{sec: preliminaries}.
-We give our theoretical improvements for graph coupling numbers in Section \ref{sec: weighted-graphs-faster-union-of-stars} and corresponding experiments in \ref{sec: simulations}.
+We introduce some notation and give background on Max-Cut, QAOA, and \unionofstars\ in Section \ref{sec: preliminaries}.
+We give our theoretical improvements for the number of \hising pulses and bit flips in Section \ref{sec: weighted-graphs-faster-union-of-stars} and corresponding experiments in \ref{sec: simulations}.
 Section \ref{sec: noise-model} discusses our noise model for QAOA and corresponding results.
+We conclude in Section \ref{sec: conclusion}.
+Omitted proofs and additional experiments are deferred to the appendices.